 Here are phrases that can be used for reading and/or dictation practice.
 These phrases can be combined to create sentences.
-A good opportunity arises to address syntax if the resulting sentence is not grammatically correct (e.g., Jazz and his doll jogs in the muck. \rightarrow Jazz and his doll jog in the muck.)
+A good opportunity arises to address syntax if the resulting sentence is not grammatically correct (e.g., Jazz and his doll jogs on the hill.)